-Despite the e-cigarette industry having lack of safeguards for consumer protection, you can still take legal action against distributors, wholesalers and stores selling defected and otherwise dangerous electronic devices.
+Despite the e-cigarette industry has lack of safeguards for consumer protection, you can still take legal action against distributors, wholesalers, and stores selling defective and otherwise dangerous electronic devices.

 If your electronic cigarette caught fire or exploded – or you smelled smoke – first of all, make sure you’re safe by unplugging the device from the battery; second of all, seek immediate medical help to have your injuries treated and documented; and, third of all, seek the legal advice of a Riverside product liability attorney.